MV10/opengl-mp4-test/README.md

 ```
 Average performance of first 10 non-skipped frames:
-  Stream decoding: 1142.81 탎
+  Stream decoding: 1142.29 탎
-  Frame inversion: 125.78 탎
+  Frame inversion: 87.19 탎
-  Texture copy: 46.93 탎
+  Texture copy: 35.76 탎
-  Total frame time: 1321.98 탎
+  Total frame time: 1271.55 탎
 ```

+I had expected flipping the frame to add major overhead, but that wasn't the case.
+Just doing a loop in C# averaged about 126 탎, and to my surprise, telling ffmpeg to do it internally was dramatically slower.
+I also tried to parallelize the operation but the threading overhead introduced perf hits as high as 40X.
+The example above reflects StbImageSharp's built in flip function, which seems to be fastest.

+Moving the flip into the same pinned region as the OpenGL texture copy was still faster.

 To be clear, this same machine can easily run Monkey Hi Hat shaders at hundreds or even thousands of frames per second, so 50 or 60 FPS when the shader is nothing but a pass-through is not great.
 With a more realistic video (such as Shadertoy's [in]famous [Britney Spears video](https://www.shadertoy.com/media/a/e81e818ac76a8983d746784b423178ee9f6cdcdf7f8e8d719341a6fe2d2ab303.webm), which is still a modest 512x396 25FPS 64kbps webm) the stream decoding overhead becomes more obvious.
+The following timings are using a C# frame flip loop.

 ```
 Average performance of first 10 non-skipped frames: